 During the meeting, it is essential to jot down the main points to make a descriptive job description.

 Ideally, a job description states- roles and responsibilities, required qualification, experience, and behavioural skills.
 The job description must be clear and precise.

 3. Advertising on suitable mediums:

-There are various ways to recruitment, there are number of sources like internal hiring, newspaper, job portals, external agencies, internal restructuring and so on.
+There are various ways to recruitment, there are a number of sources like internal hiring, newspaper, job portals, external agencies, internal restructuring and so on.
 Determine what will suit best for the open position.

 4. Screening the resumes:

-Screening the resumes is an important aspect.
+Screening resumes is an important aspect.
 After advertising, the job opening will be receiving several resumes, segregate each of it into three batches- fits mostly, can consider and does not match.